 Whole almonds make these biscotti a real treat.
 You could use other nuts if you prefer such as pistachios or hazelnuts, but make sure they are unsalted.

 Almond essence is optional.
 Although there's a lot of almonds in the recipe, using almond essence gives them more of a classic almond-y flavour.
-If you'd prefer a more subtle flavour, you could use vanilla instead.

 A pinch of salt helps to bring out the sweetness, and baking powder adds a slight rise to the mixture.
-Make sure that your baking powder is gluten free.
+Make sure that your baking powder is gluten-free.

 How to make gluten free almond biscotti